kubecost/docs/openshift-kubecost-install.md

-Install Kubecost on Redhat OpenShift cluster
+Install Kubecost on Red Hat OpenShift cluster
 ==================

 # Overview

-In this documentation, you will learn how to deploy Kubecost on the Redhat OpenShift cluster with step-by-step instructions.
+In this documentation, you will learn how to deploy Kubecost on the Red Hat OpenShift cluster with step-by-step instructions.
 Next, let's start with the Architecture overview and then move forward to the installation section for instructions.

 ---
 ## Architecture overview:

-Currently, there are 2 main options to deploy Kubecost on Redhat OpenShift Cluster (OCP).
+Currently, there are 2 main options to deploy Kubecost on Red Hat OpenShift Cluster (OCP).

 ### Standard deployment: